Fire Safety and Prevention

 Fire Extinguishers

 If your location has fire extinguishers, be sure to know where they are located.
-Most institutions have five-pound ABC extinguishers for ordinary combustibles, flammable liquids and electrical equipment.
+Most parish facilities have five-pound ABC extinguishers for ordinary combustibles, flammable liquids and electrical equipment.
 In addition, if you have a kitchen on the premises, the kitchen may have a Class K extinguisher for use on combustible cooking materials.

 In general, extinguishers should only be used: 1.) in the early stages of a fire after occupants and the fire department have been alerted; 2.) when the fire is contained in a small area; and 3.) if you have a means of escape.